MatthijsKamstra/haxephp/03webapi/about.md

 I try to build upon the previous webapi examples.
 If the [`example.md`](example.md) misses something, make sure to check out the previous webapi examples

-The previous example was kinda ugly (un-styled), in the example we will fix that.
+The previous example was kinda ugly (un-styled), in this example we will fix that.

 We will be using [template](http://api.haxe.org/haxe/Template.html) to make that easier.
 Read more about this subject <http://haxe.org/manual/std-template.html>